OnionBrowser/OnionBrowser/README.md

   sites with EV SSL certs

-- Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms
+- Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms and showing per-connection negotiated TLS/SSL protocol version and cipher information

 - Disables SSL 2 and SSL 3 by default, supports a configurable TLS or SSL version to require, defaulting to using TLS 1.2 when the server supports it